Hardware, Info & Updates

 The j5 Create Multiport Adapter (on Amazon) is probably the only decent multiport adapter I’ve ever bought.

 I read a funny blog post one time from a guy who was talking about how multiport adapters were all garbage, and I couldn’t help but agree.
-Most are poorly made and then some company just slaps their logo on it.

 Keep in mind that one USB-C port is for charging and another is for file transfer.
 The HDMI ports are for different purposes as well.